 Download our Q&A document!

 This Programme has been developed for you, to increase your chances of entering the area of clinical research.
-Like all ECCRT STAR Programmes, this one is composed of a number of individual courses, that are face-to-face trainings as well as an online courses, to be followed within one year, which allows some flexibility when you take the course.
+Like all ECCRT STAR Programmes, this one is composed of a number of individual courses, that are face-to-face or webinar trainings as well as an eLearnings, to be followed within one year, which allows some flexibility when you take the course.

 - Hospital for 2 months